 Interesting Facts About India

-India is such a diverse country.
-With a huge population, varying landscapes, and bustling cities it is one of those places that you have to visit more than once.
-This country is constantly changing and that is one of the reasons we find it so exciting.
+With a huge population, varying landscapes, and bustling cities, India is one place you must visit more than once.
+This country is constantly changing, which is one reason we find it so exciting.
 Dive into these cool and interesting facts about a country that should be on your bucket list.

 Since almost 80% of India’s population practices Hinduism, you can find their temples just about anywhere.
 Throughout the country, there are over two million Hindu temples.
 The holy city, Varanasi, is home to 23,000 temples on its own.

-Islam is another prominent religion that is commonly practiced, with 15% of the population being Muslim.
+Islam is another prominent religion commonly practiced, with a 15% Muslim population.
 Mosques can be small in size or famously large and are found all over the country.
+Other religions include Buddhism, Jainism, and Sikhism, and there are temples for these religions throughout the country as well.
+Read more: Golden Temple of Amritsar – India’s Shining Star

-Among the most historical facts about India is that it was the first and only country to mine and produce diamonds.
-Mining dated back to the 4th century BC and lasted for about 1,000 years before others started mining them.
+Among the most historical facts about India is that it was the first country to mine and produce diamonds.
+Mining in India dates back to the 4th century BC and lasted about 1,000 years before others started mining them.

 The first diamonds found in India came from the Krishna River Delta.
 Later, diamond discoveries appeared in Brazil and South Africa, adding to the diamond market.

 India recognizes Hindi and English as their official languages.
 However, they also recognize 20 other languages spoken across the country.
-Some of these languages include:
+Some of these languages include Santali, Kashmiri, Bengali, Tamil, and Urdu.

 Falling directly behind the United States, India is the second-largest English-speaking country.
 The “mother of all languages” is considered Sanskrit, now practiced by less than 1% of Indians.